thavlik/vpn-operator/README.md

     # if you had a large number of services and you want to automate
     # the process of regularly verifying the credentials are valid.
     # Note that verification will create a Mask in order to reserve
-    # a slot with the Provider.
+    # a slot with the MaskProvider.
 Verification will be delayed until
     # the slot is reserved, as to not exceed `maxSlots` connections.
     interval: 24h